-We can do this in O(1) time.
-Define beat[i][j] to be true if symbol i wins against symbol j, and false otherwise.
-If Bessie reveals symbols a and b, and Elsie reveals symbols x and y, then Bessie is guaranteed to win if a beats both x and y (i.e. beat[a][x] and beat[a][y]) or if b beats both x and y (i.e. beat[b][x] and beat[b][y]).
+We can do this in $\mathcal{O}(1)$ time.
+Define $\texttt{beat}[i][j]$ to be $\texttt{true}$ if symbol $i$ wins against symbol $j$, and false otherwise.
+If Bessie reveals symbols $a$ and $b$, and Elsie reveals symbols $x$ and $y$, then Bessie is guaranteed to win if $a$ beats both $x$ and $y$ (i.e. $\texttt{beat[a][x] and beat[a][y]}$) or if $b$ beats both $x$ and $y$ (i.e. $\texttt{beat[b][x] and beat[b][y]}$).

 For subtask 1, we can use brute-force.
 For every game, loop through every combination of symbols Bessie can play, and for each one, check to see if Bessie can guarantee a win.
-This runs in O(N2M).
+This runs in $\mathcal{O}(N^2M)$.

 N, M = map(int, input().split())